Wookloo/PowerBI-MordernExcel-UserGroup/README.md

 2. Select the folder "Sales_CSV"

-3. Then hit the buttom Combine and Transform
+3. Then hit the button "Combine and Transform"

-4. Click closed and Load
+4. Click "Closed and Load"

-5. Insert a Table in your power bi file (or insert a pivot table if you are in Excel) and add date product and amount
+5. Insert a Table in your Power BI file (or insert a pivot table if you are in Excel) and add "Date" "Product" and "Amount"

-6. Add all the file from the Folder *\Power Query Workshop\New Sales CSV into the the folder *\Power Query Workshop\Sales_CSV
+6. Add all the files from the Folder *\Power Query Workshop\New Sales CSV into the the folder *\Power Query Workshop\Sales_CSV

-7. Click Refresh in the ribbon
+7. Click "Refresh" in the ribbon

-8. The full year 2008 is now avaialble
+8. The full year 2008 is now available